 Tampico Mussel Shells

 The natural Concho pearls are mostly found inside the shell of the Tampico pearly mussel (Cyrtonaias tampicoensis).
 These are freshwater bivalve (two-shelled) mollusks belonging to the family Unionidae, and they commonly burrow in the sandy or muddy bottoms of streams and lakes.
 At least 12 varieties of these shells inhabit the Concho rivers and surrounding lakes.
-Those who would collect them have to dive 20 to 40 feet into murky, often snake-infested water during the hot summer months, or walk in 3 to 4 feet of water, feel for the shells with their feet, roll them left and right, and then pick them up (“Irregular Radiance”, John Morthland, Texas Highways, April 2015).
+Those who collect them have to dive 20 to 40 feet into murky, often snake-infested water during the hot summer months, or walk in three to four feet of water, feel for the shells with their feet, roll them left and right, and then pick them up.
 Not an easy job!

-Priest told me that “the poorer the quality of water, the better the quality of the pearls”, and that “the deeper the water the shells are found in, the lighter the colors of the pearls; in the shallower water, the colors of the pearls are deeper”.
+“The poorer the quality of water, the better the quality of the pearls”, and that “the deeper the water the shells are found in, the lighter the colors of the pearls; in the shallower water, the colors of the pearls are deeper,” says Mark Priest, of Legend Jewelers.

-In addition to the fact that diving for shells without a permit is prohibited in Texas, Priest pointed out the dangers presented by the presence of venomous water moccasins and snapping turtles in the waters of the surrounding rivers and lakes of San Angelo.
-These hazards should deter any amateur, recreational, illegal divers.
-Also, diving in murky waters, with boaters possibly speeding over their heads, can be truly hazardous.
+Priest pointed out the dangers presented by the presence of venomous water moccasins and snapping turtles in the waters of the surrounding rivers and lakes of San Angelo.
+These hazards should deter any amateur, recreational or illegal divers.
+Also, diving in murky waters, with boaters possibly speeding over their heads, can be hazardous.

-In addition to the over-harvesting of shells and pearls in the 1960s through ’80s by commercial divers, in the late 1970s, a Tennessee shell company was harvesting hundreds of tons of shells, which were eventually sent to Japan for its cultured pearl industry (“Hill Country Pearls”, Ira Kennedy, Texas Daily, Sept.
-30, 1985).
-Shell divers were paid only for the shells, but were allowed to collect the pearls for their own profit.
-According to that article, five large American companies bought millions of shells for 20 cents per pound and sold them to Japan for about $1 per pound.
+In the late 1970s, a Tennessee shell company was harvesting hundreds of tons of shells, which were eventually sent to Japan for its cultured pearl industry.
+Shell divers were paid only for the shells but were allowed to collect the pearls for their own profit.
+Five large American companies bought millions of shells for 20 cents per pound and sold them to Japan for about $1 per pound.

 Around the beginning of the 20th century, the Japanese discovered how to cultivate pearls, by skillfully inserting a small piece of mother-of-pearl cut into a bead or a piece of the mantle tissue into the mollusk shell.
 That begins the cultured pearl formation.
 In 1912, Japan became interested in the North American shells.